- Is it Normal to Experience Abdominal Pain While Pregnant?

 - Constant feverish sensation, sweating, and chills

 - Pain in the lower back, under the rib cage, or above the pelvic bone.
-This could be a case of the spread of UTI to the kidney.

 Common symptoms of appendicitis in pregnant women include: